henrybuilt/jcn/README.md

 JCON is still in early development, and we're looking for contributors to help build out the ecosystem.

+What we have so far is a strong baseline for further development of JCON as a standard because it covers compatibility for a large portion of front-end apps, while being in a format that is easy to understand (relatively few symbols/types etc), familiar (like React/JSX), easy to extend (much easier than introducing a new ECMA standard), and notably easy to build better tools for developers around (improving the Javascript + filesystem workflow is really hard - building around JSON is much more managable).

 Current standardization efforts are focused on JS/React (specifically NextJS for web-only apps and Expo/React Native for cross-platform apps), but we're also interested in supporting other languages/frameworks.

 More documentation on the JCON spec is coming soon as it is built out.

-Contact support@symbolicframeworks.com if you're interested in contributing or using JCON in your project.
+Contact support@symbolicframeworks.com if you're interested in contributing or using JCON in your project - or create an Issue/PR if you have an idea/improvement.

 ## License